elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`
-`Compile the routine's monikettes and the routine's parameters given the rider.` `Convert the routine's monikettes to the routine's moniker.` `If the routine's moniker is in the routine index, abort with "I already know how to '" then the routine's moniker then "'." and the routine's locus; exit.`
+`Compile the routine's monikettes and the routine's parameters given the rider.` `Convert the routine's monikettes to the routine's moniker.` `If the routine's moniker is in the routine index, abort with "_I already know how to '_" then the routine's moniker then "_'._" and the routine's locus; exit.`
 `Index the routine given the routine's monikettes and the routine index.`

-137. And these are the guys that separate the parameters from the rest of the "blah, blah, blah" in a routine header:
+137. And these are the guys that separate the parameters from the rest of the "_blah, blah, blah_" in a routine header:

 `To decide if a string is any monikette string:`
 `If the string is blank, say no.`
-`If the string is "the", say no.`
+`If the string is "_the", say no.`
 `If the string is any indefinite article, say no.`
 `If the string is any possessive, say no.`
 `If the string is any literal, say no.`